Cookstown: Association Football

+Hockey

 Cookstown Hockey Club is the town's field hockey team.

 Demography

 19th century population

 The population of the town increased during the 19th century:

 Cookstown is classified as a medium town (i.e. with population between 10,000 and 18,000 people) by the Northern Ireland Statistics and Research Agency (NISRA).

+2021 Census

+On census day in 2021 there were 12,546 people living in Cookstown.
+Of these: